ieeevr/2021/attend/virbela-instructions/index.md

         </p>

         <p>
             <strong>Note:</strong> If the iLRN Virtual Campus application failed to properly install or run, you may need to do a clean install.
 On Windows, re-run the installer and make sure you check the box labeled "Remove any existing downloads and caches".
-On Mac, before you reinstall, in the Finder, click on <i> Go > Go to folder </i> and type in <b>~/Library</b> .
+On Mac, before you reinstall, in the Finder, click on <i> Go > Go to folder </i> and type in <b style="font-size: 1em;color: black">~/Library</b> .
 Search through the folders and delete any folder that begins with “Virbela” or “iLRN”.
         </p>
             If the problem persists, you can contact Virbela technical support at help[at]virbela.com.
 (For issues specific to the iLRN Virtual Campus, please email campussupport[at]immersivelrn.org .)
         <p>